-If a CA or CSA detects a potential hacking attempt or other form of compromise, it shall perform an investigation in order to determine the nature and the degree of damage.
-If the CA or CSA Key is suspected of compromise, the procedures outlined in Section 5.7.3 shall be followed.
-Otherwise, the scope of potential damage shall be assessed in order to determine if the CA or CSA needs to be rebuilt, only some Certificates need to be Revoked, and/or the CA or CSA Key needs to be declared compromised.
+If a CA or CSA detects a potential hacking attempt or other form of compromise, it must perform an investigation in order to determine the nature and the degree of damage.
+If the CA or CSA Key is suspected of compromise, the procedures outlined in Section 5.7.3 must be followed.
+Otherwise, the scope of potential damage must be assessed in order to determine if the CA or CSA needs to be rebuilt, only some Certificates need to be Revoked, and/or the CA or CSA Key needs to be declared compromised.

-The CA and applicable PMA(s) shall be notified if any of the following cases occur:
+The CA and applicable PMA(s) must be notified if any of the following cases occur:

-- Suspected or detected compromise of the CA system; - Physical or electronic attempts to penetrate the CA system; - Denial of service attacks on a CA component; - Any incident preventing the CA from issuing a CRL within 24 hours of the time specified in the next update field of its currently valid CRL; or - A CA Certificate Revocation is planned.
+- Suspected or detected compromise of the CA system; - Physical or electronic attempts to penetrate the CA system; - Violation or threat of violation to the system; - Improper usage, malicious or anomalous activity; - Violations of the CA's CPS or CP - Successful denial of service attacks of CA components; - Suspected or detected compromise of a CSS; - Suspected or detected compromise of an RA. - Any incident preventing the CA from issuing a CRL within 24 hours of the time specified in the next update field of its currently valid CRL; or - A CA Certificate Revocation is planned.

-CA operations shall be reestablished as quickly as possible in accordance with procedures set forth in the CA'S CPS.
+CA operations must be reestablished as quickly as possible in accordance with procedures set forth in the CA'S CPS.